 Waiving Miranda Rights

+To gain the full protection of Miranda rights, suspects must clearly invoke either the right to remain silent or the right to an attorney, and must not waive their Miranda rights.
 Suspects can waive their right to remain silent or their right to an attorney either expressly or implicitly.
-To expressly waive Miranda rights, the suspect would state (or sign something stating) that he or she waives the right to remain silent or the right to have an attorney present.
+To expressly waive Miranda rights, the suspect would state (or sign something stating) that they waive the right to remain silent or the right to have an attorney present.
 Implied waiver means that the suspect behaves in a way that indicates a knowing and voluntary waiver of Miranda rights.

 Implied Waiver of Miranda Rights

 Let's assume, for example, that after being informed of his right to silence and to an attorney, a suspect proceeds to make self-incriminating statements during interrogation.
 He may be found to have waived his right to silence by having been notified of his Miranda rights, understanding those rights, and then proceeding to make self-incriminating statements without an attorney present.

 This implied waiver can also apply if the suspect is silent for a period of time before making the self-incriminating statements.
 This is best illustrated in a Supreme Court case where a suspect was read his Miranda rights but remained largely silent during a 3 hour interrogation.
 His only statement was "yes" when asked whether he prayed to God for forgiveness for the crime.
 The Supreme Court held that, although the suspect was silent after being read his rights and throughout most of the interrogation, this did not constitute an invocation of his right to silence or to counsel.